AMERICAN

 AND THEIR BORROWERS ARE NOT PESTS

 When Jamie Dimon warned on an earnings call that “when you see one cockroach, there are probably more,” he intended to flag lurking risk.
-But what he metaphorically cast as infestations are, in truth, the last signalers in a system that has lost touch with its base.
-This isn’t about hidden bugs in finance.
-It’s about a system that privileges the safe, the huge, the already well capitalized, hile treating the borrowers and small lenders at the margin as throwaways.
+But what he metaphorically cast as infestations are, in truth, the last signalers in a financial system that has lost touch with its base.
+This isn’t about hidden bugs in finance; it’s about a system influenced by corporate governance that privileges the safe, the huge, and the already well-capitalized while treating the borrowers and small lenders at the margin as throwaways.

 The Voice of Reason calls for three things:

-• Bridge the gap.
-Encourage large institutions to underwrite risk at the bottom, to support intermediaries, and to partner with mission-focused lenders.
+Bridge the gap.
+Encourage large institutions to underwrite risk at the bottom, support intermediaries, and partner with mission-focused lenders.
 The system must stop leaving the excluded to fend for themselves.

 This moment is a fork in the road.
-One path leads to deeper financial alienation.
-The other leads to a more resilient system—one that protects the big while defending the small, that punishes arrogance and rewards inclusivity.
+One path leads to deeper financial alienation, while the other leads to a more resilient system—one that protects the big while defending the small, that punishes arrogance and rewards inclusivity.
 When the canaries stop singing, even the kings of finance will gasp for air.

 (C) 2025.
 All rights reserved.
 American Capitol Media LLC.